uuupah/11ty_neocities/src/blog/japan_drink_blog.md

 ### melting cafe au lait
 {% blogImage '/_assets/img/japan_drinks/meltingcafeaulait.webp', 360 %}
-i grabbed this in the middle of a random suburb in the east corner of osaka
+i grabbed this in the middle of a random suburb in the northeast corner of osaka (near the [otani cemetary](/blog/japan_nightmare_blog/#otani-cemetary))

 {% blogImage '/_assets/img/japan_drinks/sangariaspecialmilkshake.webp', 360 %}